 Should you unfortunately become disabled or suffer from a long term health problem during employment it is the policy of Lara Nichols to make every effort to help you retain your original position.
 It is your line manager who will try and balance the needs of the business with their support for you in the event of long term sickness.
 In the event that the length of your absence causes operational problems, which requires either your return or replacement, your line manager will determine what action is to be taken.

-Action may include a personal interview with you or a request to provide a medical report from your GP or a request to undergo a medical examination by a practitioner appointed by Lara Nichols who is more knowledgeable about the working environment.
-The examination will determine your fitness to resume your normal role.
-Once sufficient medical advice is available, a further meeting with you will be arranged to discuss it.
+Action may include a personal interview with you or a request to provide a medical report from your GP or a request to undergo an occupational health assessment by a practitioner appointed by Lara Nichols.
+Occupational health advisers are more knowledgeable about the working environment.
+The examination or assessment will determine your fitness to resume your normal role or indicate what alternative roles may be suitable.
+Once sufficient appropriate advice is available, a further meeting with you will be arranged to discuss it.

 All alternative employment options including transfers, part-time working, reasonable adjustments to work premises, practices or equipment will be fully examined by Lara Nichols and discussed with you.